FPtje/vscode-semaphore-ci/README.md

 # semaphoreci

-Connect with Semaphore CI and show its status, right in your editor!
+Connect with Semaphore CI and show your build status, right in your editor!

 ## Features